cristopherb19/ad-practical-scenarios/README.md

 <p>

 Congratulations on completing this series of Active Directory projects!
 Active Directory is absolutely crucial for managing network access and security within an organization.
-These simulated situations are common challenges an IT professional may encounter in the workplace and it is important to have an idea of how to resolve them.
+These simulated situations are common challenges an IT professional may encounter in the workplace and it is important to have a general idea of how to resolve them.

 </p>